Dining Out in Thailand

 As often happens in Thailand, when large resorts with excellent food and beverage outlets open, modest family run eateries and watering holes pop up nearby.

 Hotel guests tend to eat breakfast at the hotel.
-It is, in fact, often included in the tariff.
+Lavish breakfast buffets are, in fact, often included in the tariff.

-At lunch and dinner, however, they often wander outside the property.
+At lunch and dinner, however, hotel guests often wander outside the property.

 If you get to know hotel staff, in fact, you will learn that they often do the same.